-The Disability Services Program is designed to assists qualified students with disabilities in acquiring reasonable and appropriate accommodations while supporting equal access to services, programs and activities at Ohio Technical College.
+The Disability Services Program is designed to assist qualified students with disabilities in acquiring accommodation while supporting equal access to services, programs and activities at Ohio Technical College.

-Students who seek reasonable accommodations should notify the Vice President of Education of their specific limitations and, if known, their specific requested accommodations.
+Students who seek accommodation should notify the Vice President of Student Engagement of their specific limitations and, if known, their specific requested accommodations.
 Students will be asked to complete the Accommodations for Disabilities form and supply medical documentation supporting the need for accommodation.
 Please contact Student Services at (216) 881-1700 x139 to get a form and begin the process.
-You may also contact the VP of Education at (216) 881-1700 x124.